Acc0LadE/Motivation-Meme-Cards/README.md

 2) Open the code in your editor.
 3) Add custom images, title and content according to your choice.
 4) Replicate the <div></div> element to make more such cards (Already provided 3)
+5) Also make sure to add all your images under assets/images/ directory.

 Thank You